manishrps/DP-203-Data-Engineer/Instructions/Labs/LAB_05_load_data_into_the_data_warehouse.md

     )
     ```

-7. Select **Run** from the toolbar menu to execute the SQL command.
+7. Run the SQL script to create the table.

-8. In the query window, replace the script with the following to create the `Sale` table in the `wwi_staging` schema for load comparisons:
+8. In the query window, replace the script with the following to create the **Sale** table in the **wwi_staging** schema for load comparisons:

     ```sql
     CREATE TABLE [wwi_staging].[Sale]